davidbanu/Image-Guru/README.md

 To use this website, choose one of the following options to get started:
 * Fork this repository on GitHub
-* Send an email to our team: sansfins.contact@gmail.com
+* Send an email to me at: banudavidcip@gmail.com

 ## Bugs and Issues

 Have a bug or an issue with this theme?
-[Open a new issue](https://github.com/davidbanu/issues) here on GitHub or leave a comment on the [Website page](http://davidbanu.com/cpntact).
+[Open a new issue](https://github.com/davidbanu/issues) here on GitHub or leave a comment on my website: [Website page](http://davidbanu.com/contact).

 ## Creator